Ali Akman

 Ali Akman (born 18 April 2002) is a Turkish professional footballer who plays as a striker for TFF 1.
-Lig club Çorum.
+Lig club Ankara Keçiörengücü.

 Club career

 İnegölspor

 Ali Akman started his football career at Inegölspor in 2013.

 Bursaspor

 On September 9, 2015, he transferred to the Bursaspor youth team.
 On August 31, 2018, he signed a 3-year professional contract.

 Akman was promoted to the Bursaspor first team in 2019.
 He scored 12 goals in 39 TFF First League matches.

 Eintracht Frankfurt

 On 1 February 2021, Akman signed a four-year contract with Eintracht Frankfurt effective 1 July 2021.
 After his contract, which was set to expire in the summer of 2021, had been terminated by Bursaspor.
 He joined the Frankfurt club on 8 March 2021 and immediately began training with the team.

 Loan to NEC Nijmegen

 On 4 August 2021, he went to NEC Nijmegen on loan.

 Loan to Göztepe

 On 7 August 2022, Akman moved to Göztepe on a season-long loan with an option to buy.